-As we’ve discussed previously, each tribe has their own specific criteria when it comes to tribal membership eligibility.
+As we’ve discussed previously, each tribe has its own specific criteria when it comes to tribal membership eligibility.
 Tribes are sovereign nations, so there is no involvement from the federal government or any U.S. government agency when it comes to tribal enrollment.
-A tribe will typically list their enrollment criteria in their constitution, ordinances, or articles of incorporation.
+A tribe will typically list its enrollment criteria in its constitution, ordinances, or articles of incorporation.

-While tribal membership criteria vary between tribes, there are a few common requirements in most.
+While tribal membership criteria vary between tribes, most have a few common requirements.
 One is proof that you descend from someone listed one the tribe’s base roll, which is an original list of members.
 Another is tribal blood quantum.